-- 17.50 If, at the time of applying, the applicant is not a Minister in a pastoral charge or in a specialised Ministry to which the Church concerned appointed or seconded him/her, he/she is required to be a member of a Congregation of this Church and to attend meetings of the Fellowship of Vocation of the Presbytery within whose boundaries he/she resides for not less than one year before the Committee considers his/her application. - 17.51 The Committee consults the Presbytery within whose boundaries the applicant resides.
-Among other things the Presbytery tests the applicant's understanding and acceptance of the Presbyterian form of Church government and doctrine, before making its recommendation.
-It also sets a written test or assignment drawn up by the Committee. - 17.52 The Committee consults the applicant's previous denomination to satisfy itself as to the applicant's theological education, professional training, experience, standing, ability for ministry and anything else it deems necessary.
-The Committee may also refer the applicant for such further training as may be required before making its recommendation. - 17.53 Having satisfied itself that it is ready to make a recommendation, and on receipt of the Presbytery's recommendation, the Committee transmits the application, together with its report, to the General Assembly. - 17.54 Should the applicant reside beyond the boundaries of this Church, the Committee itself undertakes the investigations required of Presbytery in terms of para 17.55. - 17.55 When the Assembly agrees to admit a Minister, it does so provisionally.
-The Assembly or its Executive Commission then decides whether to confirm the admission one year later.
-Such confirmation depends on the Committee receiving a favourable report on the Minister's work from the person the Presbytery, within whose boundaries he/she resides, appoints to supervise him/her.
-When the Assembly or Executive Commission finally admits a Minister, the Clerk of Assembly furnishes him/her with a certificate to that effect. - 17.56 The Minister may then apply to the Presbytery within which a Congregation has called him/her to be its Minister or the Maintenance of the Ministry Committee has appointed him/her to serve or within which there is a specialised Ministry (see para 17.55) to be duly received into the Ministry of this Church at a Presbytery service of reception and Induction or Appointment. - 17.57 It is the Presbytery's responsibility to prepare the Minister spiritually for his/her reception and Induction/Appointment.
+- 17.53 The Ministry Committee studies the Presbytery's report.
+If it for any reason deems this necessary, it itself examines the applicant.
+It then transmits the application, together with the Presbytery's report and its own report, to the General Assembly. - 17.54 Should the Applicant reside beyond the boundaries of this Church, the Ministry Committee itself undertakes the examinations and investigations requires under paragraph 17.40A and 17.52. - 17.55 When the General Assembly agrees to admit a Minister from another denomination to serve within this Church, it does so provisionally and refers the Minister to its Ministry Committee for appointment (para 16.57-60) General Assembly or its Executive Commission one year later decides whether to confirm the admission.
+Such confirmation depends on the Committee conveying a favourable report on the Minister's work from the person appointed to supervise him/her by the Presbytery within whose boundaries he/she resides.
+When the General Assembly or Executive Commission finally confirms the admission, the Clerk of Assembly furnishes him/her with a certificate to that effect. - The Minister may then apply to the Presbytery within which the Ministry 17.56 Committee has appointed him/her to serve or within which he/she has been seconded or appointed to a specialised ministry (see para 17.50) or to the Presbytery within which a Congregation has called or calls him/her to be duly received into the Ministry of this Church at a Presbytery service of reception and Induction or Appointment. - 17.57 It is the Presbytery's responsibility to prepare the Minister spiritually for his/her reception and Induction/Appointment.
 These preparations shall include a careful examination of the Vows prescribed for the Ministry of this denomination and the nature of the Covenant implied in the Declaration which is read at the beginning of the Order for the reception of a Minister into the Ministry of The Uniting Presbyterian Church in Southern Africa, and his/her Induction or Appointment.
-(See the Service

-Book and Ordinal.)
+(See the ServiceBook and Ordinal.)
 Preparation shall also include whatever else may be laid down by the General Assembly from time to time.